Jiamingxu20/ECE-385/README.md

 For UIUC ECE 385 Fall 2022

-This repository is only for reference and I shall not be held responsible for any academic integrity violations.
+This repository is only for reference, and I shall not be held responsible for any academic integrity violations.

 All works are accomplished together with my partner Gong Rui.